gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 We use `star_rating` as a proxy for sentiment, where 5 star is positive and 1 star is negative.
 We group the records by `product_id` to build a dataset with both positive and negative reviews for thousands of products.
 We then pass this dataset to Gretel GPT to fine tune an LLM to generate review pairs (with opposite sentiment) for each product.

+## 📝 Code descriptions

+- [create_dataset.py](./create_dataset.py): Uses the Amazon Customer Reviews dataset to build the fine-tuning and conditional prompt datasets.
+- [fine_tune_with_gretel_gpt.py](./fine_tune_with_gretel_gpt.py): Fine tunes a Gretel GPT model on the fine-tuning dataset.
+You can view model training progress in the [Gretel Cloud console](https://console.gretel.ai/projects).
+- [generate_sentiment_swapped_reviews.py](./generate_sentiment_swapped_reviews.py): Uses the fine-tuned Gretel GPT model to generate sentiment swapped reviews for each product in the conditional prompt dataset.
+- [gretel_gpt_sentiment_swap.ipynb](./gretel_gpt_sentiment_swap.ipynb): Optional Jupyter notebook that can be used in place of `generate_sentiment_swapped_reviews.py` to generate sentiment swapped reviews with the fine-tuned model.

 ## 🤖 Example Gretel GPT generations

-We fine tuned two Gretel GPT models on two different subsets of the Amazon Customer Reviews dataset: `Video_Games_v1_00` and  `Apparel_v1_001`.
+We fine tuned two Gretel GPT models on two different subsets of the Amazon Customer Reviews dataset: `Video_Games_v1_00` and  `Apparel_v1_00`.
 Here are some example generations for each (bold text indicates the model generations):

 ### Video_Games_v1_00